CONGRATULATIONS CARLY MCFALL, RECIPIENT OF ATHENA’S 2018/2019 SCHOLARSHIP!

 ABOUT THE SCHOLARSHIP

-Since 2012, Athena Leadership is proud to have founded and awarded the Leader of Tomorrow scholarship in our community, which exists to provide educational opportunity and change the lives of exceptional young women.
-It is heavily focused on recognizing and supporting young women clearly demonstrating leadership ability, than it is focused on academic achievement.
-With many deserving young leaders in need of assistance, Athena Leadership established the Leader of Tomorrow Fund in 2013 (proudly held and managed through The Winnipeg Foundation) which we have focused on growing to continue the scholarship in perpetuity.
+Since 2012, Athena Leadership has proudly awarded the Leader of Tomorrow scholarship to one outstanding young woman in the Manitoba community.
+The scholarship exists to provide educational opportunity, and is heavily focused on recognizing and supporting young women who demonstrate leadership ability, more so than academic standing.
+With many deserving young leaders in need of assistance, Athena Leadership established the Leader of Tomorrow Fund (proudly held and managed through The Winnipeg Foundation) which it has since awarded annually.
+Recipients are as follows:

 Athena Leadership extends appreciation to all candidates who apply for the scholarship, and recognizes the tremendous and exemplary leadership potential in our community.
 We are proud of these amazing young leaders who embody our values of empowerment, integrity, and philanthropy every day.